ACarrig/NUUMobile1/README.md

 Problem: Analyze customer behavior & predict the churn probability of records with missing data

 ## Authors
+Aidan Carrig
+Ik Teng Liaw
-Aidan Carrig, Ik Teng Liaw, Noah Epelbaum
+Noah Epelbaum

 # How to Set up?
 1. Clone this repository: